Should I Become a Copy Machine Repair Technician?

 These repair technicians are responsible for fixing copy machines in an office environment and may also specialize in repairing printers.
 Because these machines are large and difficult to move, technicians often travel to different locations to make any repairs or replace parts.
 Additionally, they may perform preventative maintenance to ensure that the machines stay in working order.
 Lifting heavy objects or working in cramped positions might be required.
+The following table outlines the requirements for this career:

 |Degree Level||None required; postsecondary vocational training may be beneficial|